Entreprenati/Backgammon/README.md

-Works perfectly on Chrome, but not yet perfectly on other browser.
+Works perfectly on Chrome, but not yet perfectly on all other browsers.